Understanding Dementia and Alzheimer’s Disease

 The safety and well-being of our community is a top priority.
 Our memory care communities offer secured outdoor spaces and enhanced security measures like key-padded access and alarm doors enhance security, as well as personalized plan of care and ongoing assessments that address the ever-changing cognitive and physical capabilities of each memory care resident.

 We Build Personal Connections

 Knowing all we can about our residents—including family history, careers, hobbies, and values—helps us connect in a genuine and caring way.
-It also allows us to design programming and activities that help them reminisce and maintain their hobbies and interests.
+It also allows us to design programming and activities that combine personal meaning with a purpose: to rekindle a sense of accomplishment and satisfaction while helping residents reminisce and maintain their hobbies and interests.

 Family Involvement and Support